Ralpina/fungalOTUpipeline/README.md

 ## Assigning ecological guilds
 The script 15_funguild.sh will use [FUNGuild](https://github.com/UMNFuN/FUNGuild) to assign ecological guilds to the putative de novo sequences.
+The script will assume you have the script [FUNGuild.py](https://github.com/Ralpina/FUNGuild/blob/master/FUNGuild.py) in your working directory (notice that I have forked the original repository and made a small change to the script called FUNGuild.py).
 ...TO BE CONTINUED...